 Hawley retainers are removable.
-They’re often an affordable option if you don’t lose them or need replacements often.
+They’re affordable if you don’t lose them or need replacements often.

-While everyone is different, you’ll likely need to wear your Hawley retainer for 22+ hours a day for 3 to 6 months.
-When your orthodontist is confident that your teeth are stable, you can wear the retainer just while you sleep.
+You’ll typically need to wear your Hawley retainer for 22+ hours daily for 3 to 6 months.
+Once your orthodontist is confident that your teeth are stable, you can wear the retainer while sleeping.

 Retainers need to be worn indefinitely to prevent tooth movement.
-They should also be replaced every 5 to 8 years.
+With proper care, you should only need to replace them every 5 to 8 years.

 The total cost also depends on how well you take care of your Hawley retainers.
-If you lose or break them, it may be more cost-effective to have a permanent retainer fixed to the back of your teeth instead.
+If you lose or break them frequently, it may be more cost-effective to have a permanent retainer fixed to the back of your teeth instead.

 There are two basic types of retainers: permanent and removable.
 Hawley retainers are removable.

-Clear plastic retainers are also removable.
-They’re molded to fit the new position of your teeth.
+Clear retainers are also removable.
+The plastic is molded to fit the new position of your teeth.

-The average price varies from $100 to $285 for one tray, upper or lower.
+The average price of a clear retainer varies from $100 to $285 for one tray, upper or lower.

-Permanent retainers have a solid or braided wire curved to fit the shape of your new, straightened smile.
+Permanent retainers, also known as fixed retainers, have a solid or braided wire curved to fit the shape of your teeth.
 The wire bonds to the inside of your front teeth to prevent them from moving.

 Orthodontists often recommend permanent retainers if they think the teeth are likely to relapse.
-They might also recommend a permanent retainer to someone, like a child, who won’t follow the instructions for using a removable retainer properly.
+They might also recommend a permanent retainer to someone who may not follow the instructions for using a removable retainer properly.